1. ONLINE TRACKING TECHNOLOGIES AND ADVERTISING

 Advertisers and third parties also may collect information about your activity on our sites and applications, on devices associated with you, and on third-party sites and applications using tracking technologies.
 Tracking data collected by these advertisers and third parties is used to decide which ads you see both on our sites and applications and on third-party sites and applications.

-When you view video content or ads, such as on the Hulu service, we may permit the use of third-party measurement software that enables third parties (such as Nielsen) to include your viewing activity in calculating measurement statistics such as TV Ratings.
+When you view video content or ads, such as on the Disney+ and Hulu services, we may permit the use of third-party measurement software that enables third parties (such as Nielsen) to include your viewing activity in calculating measurement statistics such as TV Ratings.
 To learn more about your choices with respect to Nielsen measurement software, please see the information we have provided in Your Controls and Choices.

 Examples of online tracking technologies include: